What are high value items for contents insurance?

 - Anything that is considered to be rare or a collectable

-Make sure you do an inventory of all your high-risk items within your home and make a note of their value.
+Make sure you do an inventory of all your high-value items within your home and make a note of their value.
 This is because should anything happen to these items you may be asked to provide documented proof of their value and possibly proof of purchase.
 Their value may not be what you paid for the item, but the importance is how much it would cost to replace it now.
 If you can, keep hold of receipts so you have evidence of their value at the time of purchase.
 It is also a good idea to take photographs of the items which could both help if they are recovered following theft and with the claim process.

 If you don’t have a receipt for older items or heirloom pieces, you may want to consider getting a professional valuation for such items.
-Ask for a certificate, confirming the valuation, and keep this is a safe place for reference.
+Ask for a certificate, confirming the valuation, and keep this in a safe place for reference.

-What cover is offered for high-risk items?
+What cover is available?

 Some home insurance policies will include cover for valuable items, such as jewellery.
 There may be limits as to what/how much is covered, but your insurance provider will be able to give more information on this.
-You might be asked to pay the excess on any claims you make for high-value items, which will cut down your premium but you will have to pay a fairly large amount towards any claim you make.